travelgateX/documentation-site/content/hotel-x/faqs/_index.md

 All our content calls return the static information supported by the supplier.
 It is not a per hotel content, but the total amount of room codes, board codes, destination codes and category codes that may be returned by the supplier.

-**How it is calculated the deadline of the CancelPolicy and why it is different from what I recieve from the supplier?**
+**How it is calculated the CancelPolicy deadline and why it is different from what the supplier sent?**

-The deadline of the CancelPolicy is the final date in which no Cancellation fees will be applicated.
-Between this date and check-in date, Cancellation fees would be applicated.
+The deadline of the CancelPolicy is the final date in which no Cancellation fees will apply.
+After this date and until check in, Cancellation fees would apply to the booking.

-Some suppliers may return this date in their response.
-In this case, we'll simply return it in our deadline field.
-However, some suppliers don't return this date and we've to calculate it taking in mind the following input information:
+In the case the Seller informs this date in their response, we’ll simply return it in our deadline field in the response.
+However, some Sellers don’t return this date in their response, so our logic is to calculate it is as follows:

-* Hours before: the hours left before the checkin date in which the client have time to cancel the book without fees penalties.
-This information is granted by the supplier.
+* Hours before - number of hours left (before checkin date) for the client to cancel without incurring penalites.
+This information is passed by the Seller.
 * Checkin date
-* Worse case scenario: there're countries with +13 UTC and others -13 UTC, so the worse case scenario would be that a person in +13 process a book in -13.
+* Worse case scenario: there are countries with +13 UTC and others -13 UTC, so the worse case scenario would be that a person in +13 performs a booking  -13.

-With this in mind, we apply to the deadline date result the following calculation: deadline = checkin date - 26 - Hours Before
+In this scenario,, we apply to the deadline date result the following logic: deadline = checkin date - 26 - Hours Before